elecfreaks/learn-en/microbitOctopus/sensor/octopus_ef04104.md

 ![](./images/smtcNoB.png)

 We need to add a package for programming.
-Click “Extensions” in the bottom of the drawer and search with “PlanetX” in the dialogue box to download it.
+Click “Extensions” in the bottom of the drawer and search with “https://github.com/elecfreaks/pxt-mp3player ” in the dialogue box to download it.

 ![](./images/04104_05.png)